fsmiamoto/fsmiamoto/README.md

 ## Hello world 👋

-I'm a fan of FOSS that really likes to learn new stuff!
+A big fan of FOSS and an avid learner.

-Currently a student of Electronics Engineering at [Universidade Tecnológica Federal do Paraná](https://utfpr.edu.br).
+Currently working as a Software Development Engineer at Amazon.

-## My current study interests
+## My current interests
 <table>
     <tr>
         <td>